ciscoheat/vite-plugin-svelte-globalcss/README.md

 Furthermore there seems to be no way to include a global css file without jumping through a lot of hoops.
 The simple solution would be just to add a `<link rel="stylesheet" href="..." />` element in `app.html`.
 But that has a few drawbacks:

-- You can't just link to a stylesheet without having cache problems, so you must regularly bust the cache
+- You can't just link to a stylesheet without asking for cache problems, so you must regularly bust the cache
-- The file you linked to won't be hot reloaded in Sveltekit
+- If your file is built with [Sass](https://sass-lang.com/), you must compile it in a separate build step
-- If your file is built with [Sass](https://sass-lang.com/), you must compile it in a separate build step.
+- The file you linked to won't be hot reloaded in Sveltekit.

 This plugin has been created to alleviate these problems.

 ## Configuration

 Unfortunately there are still a few hoops you need to jump through to make it work, but you will be rewarded with a seamless experience; on the dev server you can save your Sass file and it will be hot reloaded, when building for production the css file will be built as a file included in the normal output, referenced with a cache busting filename from [Vite](https://vitejs.dev/).

 There are four things you need to do: